civican/legisinfo/42-1/bills/C-92/bill_text.md

 The purpose of this Act is to

-affirm the rights and jurisdiction of Indigenous peoples in relation to child and family services; and
+affirm the rights and jurisdiction of Indigenous peoples in relation to child and family services;

-set out principles applicable, on a national level, to the provision of child and family services in relation to Indigenous children.
+set out principles applicable, on a national level, to the provision of child and family services in relation to Indigenous children; **and**

+contribute to the implementation of the United Nations Declaration on the Rights of Indigenous Peoples.

 ### Section 9